MultiplEYE-COST/wg1-experiment-implementation/README.md

 This repository contains the code for an eye-tracking-while-reading experiment for multiple languages.

+If you would like to contribute, please read the following guidelines: [CONTRIBUTING.md](guidelines/CONTRIBUTING.md)

 ## Set environment with our own PyGaze version
 In order to make the experiment work, you will have to install a few python packages.
 Please follow these guidelines to do so: [CONDA_ENVIRONMENT.md](guidelines/CONDA_ENVIRONMENT.md)